 The MOD was preceeded by The Ministry of Supply which played a crucial role during the war years.
 The Ministry of Supply was abolished in 1959 and its responsibilities passed to the Ministry of Aviation, the War Office and the Air Ministry.
 The latter two ministries were subsequently merged with the Admiralty to form the Ministry of Defence.

 Our interest in this organisation rests with the historic links and involvements with Albright and Wilson as both an agency factory at Trinity Street during the Second World War, and its supply of white and red phosphorus for purposes of military activity during and post WW2.
-They are also substantial users of white phosphorus today.
+They also remain as substantial users of white phosphorus today.